jhpyle/docassemble/_docs/config.md

 ## <a name="root owned"></a>Whether files on the server are owned by root

+By default, the **docassemble** Configuration and packages can be updated through the web interface.
+Accordingly, the Configuration file and the Python packages are owned by the `www-data` user.

+However, if you set `root owned` to `True`, and you also set `allow upgrading`, `enable playground`, and `allow configuration editing` , then as extra security, files that no longer need to be editable by `www-data` will be owned by `root` instead of `www-data`.

+{% highlight yaml %}
+root owned: True
+{% endhighlight %}

 ## <a name="package protection"></a>Allowing developers to install the same package